Whole Wheat Veggie Pizza

 - 1 cup sliced fresh mushrooms

-- 1/4 cup each chopped onion, green and sweet red pepper
+- 1/2 cup chopped green or red pepper

 - 1-1/4 cups shredded part-skim mozzarella cheese

-- Meanwhile, in a small saucepan, bring sauce ingredients to a boil.
-Reduce heat; simmer, uncovered, for 15-18 minutes or until slightly thickened, stirring occasionally.
-Remove from the heat; set aside.
+- In a small saucepan, bring sauce ingredients to a boil.
+Reduce heat; simmer, uncovered, until slightly thickened, 15-18 minutes, stirring occasionally.
+Remove from heat.

-- In a small skillet, saute vegetables in oil until tender.
-Spread pizzas with sauce; sprinkle with vegetables and cheese.
-Bake for 12-15 minutes or until cheese is melted.
-Yield: 2 pizzas (6 slices each).
+- Meanwhile, in a skillet, heat oil over medium-high heat; saute vegetables until zucchini is crisp-tender.
+Spread crusts with sauce; top with vegetables and cheese.
+Bake until cheese is melted, 12-15 minutes.

 Try using 3 tablespoons ground flaxseed instead of 1 tablespoon oil.
 This works great and adds heart-healthy fats.

 Jun 29, 2008

 I noticed that this recipe still calls for 2 Tbls. oil, which is quite a lot of fat.
 Could you use fat free liquid margarine instead?
 I have used it in making breads in my bread machine, and it works great.